 of flight can be had and it is commonly possible

 to bench up to the summit.

-Steve: My understanding is the dirt area inside the "L" is the primary landing area and the pea gravel is primarily intended for folding gliders.
-It's okay to land in the pea gravel if it's mostly open (not covered with gliders) and if you can do it safely.
-If pilots are still flying and landing, any gliders in the pea gravel shouldn't be left spread out for extended periods of time, they should be folded up or rosetted and moved to the side.
+- Pea gravel: Primarily intended for folding gliders, but it's okay to land in the pea gravel if it's mostly open (not covered with gliders) and if you can do it safely.
+If pilots are still flying and landing, any gliders in the pea gravel shouldn't be left spread out for extended periods of time, they should be folded up or moved to the side.

 Continue past the "Y", and drive up